 What were you doing before the training?

-Shakara: I had worked in the industry previously as a trainee dryliner/supervisor on a different project, but I wanted to do something more management-related.
+Shakara: I had worked in the industry previously as a trainee dryliner/supervisor on a different project.
+However, I wanted to do something more management-related.
 I left the industry to explore my options and was unemployed when this opportunity came up.

-Walid: I was working in McDonalds and felt that I wasn’t making enough money and that it was a job with no prospects.
+Walid: I was working in McDonalds and felt that I wasn’t making enough money.
+I also felt that it was a job with no prospects.
 People that I was working with were a lot younger than me and didn’t take the role seriously.
 I realised that it wasn’t for me, but I had bills to pay.
 I didn’t want to do a long-term college course, so I thought my options were limited.

 How did you find out about the training opportunity and what interested you about it?

-Shakara: I heard about the training through word of mouth and was interested in the sound of the Women into Construction programme due to my previous experience.
+Shakara: I heard about the training through word of mouth.
+I was interested in the sound of the Women into Construction programme due to my previous experience.

 I had always been interested in construction and thought that this opportunity would allow me to explore the more office-based roles that are available which I hadn’t really been aware of before.